SENSAAS/sensaas-flex/README.md

   	conda install conda-forge::pymol-open-source==2.4.0

+If installation failed using conda, then you can find and install a version for your computer [https://pymolwiki.org](https://pymolwiki.org](PyMOL Wiki)

 Retrieve and unzip sensaas-flex repository in your desired folder.
 See below for running the programs **sensaas.py** or **meta-sensaas.py** for using the rigid version or **sensaasflex.py** or **meta-sensaasflex.py** for using the flexible version.
 The directory containing executables is called sensaas-flex-main.

 ## Linux